Printer-friendly version

 Dual program – a sequence of study under one set of program requirements that leads to two awards conferred simultaneously on separate testamurs.

-Foundation Year program – a Certificate IV program offered by IES College that prepares international students for study at UQ.
-The Foundation Year program guarantees graduates admission to a range of UQ programs, provided requirements including quota restrictions, grade point average, subject prerequisite and English language proficiency are met.
+Foundation Program – a program offered by UQ College that prepares international students for study at UQ.
+Graduate of the Foundation Program are guaranteed admission to a range of UQ programs, provided requirements including quota restrictions, grade point average, subject prerequisite and English language proficiency are met.

 Integrated Program – a sequence of study under one set of program requirements that leads to a combination of awards on a single testamur.